-The following are risk factors of DTs:
+The following are risk factors for DTs:

 - History of severe withdrawal symptoms

-- History of delirium tremens
+- Previous history of delirium tremens

 - Infections and other medical conditions like hepatitis and pancreatitis and other infections